 If you have chronic Lyme like me, then you know that exercising can be a huge challenge.

-If you’re not going through treatment, your joints might hurt or swell, you might even find it difficult to walk.
+Your joints might hurt or swell, you might even find it difficult to walk.
 Plus, you are TIRED.
-If you are going through treatment, you might feel hungover, potentially from the toxins building up in your body from the “die-off” of bacteria or candida.
+Whether or not you are going through treatment, you might feel hungover, potentially from the toxins building up in your body from the “die-off” of bacteria or candida.

 I remember my doctor saying that this toxicity is worsened by stagnant lifestyle.
 But if it’s difficult to move your body from treatment, how can you detox?
 How can you move around when you feel like you’re going to faint just from walking?